Coping with Loss, Death and Grief

 Suicide Prevention Information for Parents, Society for the Prevention of Teen Suicide

 Talking To your Kids about Depression and Suicide, Nationwide Children's Hospital

-Children, Teens, and Suicide Loss, American Foundation for Suicide Prevention
+Teens and suicide: What parents should know, American Foundation for Suicide Prevention